moby/moby/docs/reference/commandline/daemon.md

 rely on this, as it may change in the future.

 Enabling `--insecure-registry`, i.e., allowing un-encrypted and/or untrusted communication, can be useful when running a local registry.
 However, because its use creates security vulnerabilities it should ONLY be enabled for testing purposes.
 For increased security, users should add their CA to their system's list of trusted CAs instead of enabling `--insecure-registry`.

 ## Legacy Registries

-Enabling `--no-legacy-registry` forces a docker daemon to only interact with registries which support the V2 protocol.
+Enabling `--disable-legacy-registry` forces a docker daemon to only interact with registries which support the V2 protocol.
 Specifically, the daemon will not attempt `push`, `pull` and `login` to v1 registries.
 The exception to this is `search` which can still be performed on v1 registries.

 ## Running a Docker daemon behind a HTTPS_PROXY